JayAshton/playground/README.md

 ## UI Applications

-- A react based app that has a typical inventory display (display products, view products, pagination, search etc)
+- A react based app that has a typical inventory display (display products, view products, display reviews, pagination, search etc)

 ## Microservices

-- A microservice used by the UI application to display products
+- A microservice used by the UI application to retrieve products
-- A microservice used by the UI application to receive and display reviews for products
+- A microservice used by the UI application to accept, store and retrieve reviews for products

 ## Databases